oat-sa/tao-calculator-fe/API.md

 The tokenizer has 2 methods:

--   `.iterator(expression)`: Gets an iterator that will returns tokens from the provided expression.
+-   `tokenizer.iterator(expression)`: Gets an iterator that will returns tokens from the provided expression.
--   `.tokenize(expression)`: Tokenizes the expression.
+-   `tokenizer.tokenize(expression)`: Tokenizes the expression.

 It is usually get from the calculator: